 Encircled by a stone wall with a large central temple and ancillary temples, the geometric or mandala lay-out of the Samye represents the Buddhist cosmos.
-Renowned for its architecture, gilded statues, frescos and an unparalleled collection of sacred relics, Samye is the most revered of all pilgrimage destinations and will always will remain as the heart of Buddhism in Tibet.
+Renowned for its architecture, gilded statues, frescoes and an unparalleled collection of sacred relics, Samye is the most revered of all pilgrimage destinations and will always be the heart of Tibetan Buddhsm.

 From Samye, you can return to Lhasa or exit from the Gongkar airport.